JumpingDino/rafael-saraiva-cv/en.md

 # PROFESSIONAL EXPERIENCE

-## Delivery Hero SE
+## Delivery Hero SE - Berlin, DE

-**Location:** Berlin, DE
-**Position:** Data Scientist, Fintech
+### Fintech Data Scientist
 **Duration:** July 2022 – Present

 - Leadership and development of a process for fraud rules experimentation end-to-end (A/B test design, deployment, and monitoring).
-This led to an increase in the success of orders, resulting in a financial impact of 80,000 €/month in gross merchandise value (GMV) and is in constant growth.
+This led to an increase in the success of orders, resulting in €80,000/month in gross merchandise value (GMV) for Pakistan, Philippines, Myanmar and Thailand and is in constant growth.
 - Data science point of contact with PedidosYa's credit team acting in Vendor Financing LATAM.
-Responsible for the creation of the roadmap, development, and deployment of new credit models that improve the risk assessment of vendors and credit policy optimization models, increasing the size of the credit portfolio by +18% while maintaining risk KPIs under control.
+Responsible for the creation of the roadmap, development, and deployment of new credit models that improve the risk assessment of vendors and credit policy optimization models, increasing the size of the credit portfolio by +18% while maintaining risk KPIs under control for Argentina, Chile, Peru, Dominican Republic and Ecuador.
-- Elaborated a project to decrease cash fraud loss in Asia-Pacific (APAC) area, resulting in sets of strategies for business via optimization techniques enabling a financial impact of 10,000 €/month.
+- Development of pipeline for training fraud models in Asia-Pacific (APAC) and LATAM countries, resulting in more than €30,000/month in savings and better experience for customers through more assertive transaction blocking.

-## Itaú Unibanco Holding S.A.
-**Location:** São Paulo, SP
+## Itaú Unibanco Holding S.A. - São Paulo, SP

 ### Data Scientist Product Manager, Text Mining Division
 **Duration:** January 2022 – June 2022